 Researchers at the lab at Oxford PV decided to try something different.
 They arranged a test using two cells stacked on top of one another.
-The bottom was made using silicon, and the top was crafted from perovskite.
+The bottom made of silicon, and the top one crafted from perovskite.
 Perovskite contains a crystal structure that’s good at transforming light into electricity.

-A pair of probes were connected to measure performance.
+A pair of connected probes measured performance.
 The cell managed to produce a 28% efficiency rate – a new record for a perovskite and silicon pairing.
-The results were confirmed by an independent test days later.
+An independent test confirmed the results.

 Perovskite could be the next step in solar panel efficiency.
 It utilizes more of the light spectrum.
 A perovskite and silicon combination can convert more photos into electrons than either material can deliver alone.
 One layer of perovskite can theoretically achieve 33% efficiency or 43% when used in tandem with silicon.
 Oxford PV plans to bring this new creation to the renewable energy market by the end of 2020.

-Solar panel efficiency is important, but so is cost.
+Cost and efficiency are important.
 The lower the price of a new system, the more accessible it will be to more people around the country.
-Tax credits help, but eventually, these programs will be reduced or phased out.
+Tax credits help, but eventually, many programs are phased out.
 Meanwhile, researchers continue to look for ways to make solar panels more affordable to manufacture and use.

 Tom Fiducia, a Ph.D. research student at the Loughborough University’s Center for Renewable Energy Systems Technology (CREST), may have helped solve the puzzle.
 With the backing of an international team of researchers, Fiducia has discovered why selenium increases efficiency – a process that was not understood until now.